This evening, U. Wisconsin law Prof. Ann Althouse reveals her “sad experience” in weblogging (“Right and left: my sad experience,” Jan. 31, 2005):

 at the scene and on her weblog.
 Walter Olson manages not to mention tort reform (but,

-I bet he was tempted).Comments Off
+I bet he was tempted).Comments Off on the only empty seat

 As my hair comes to look more and more like Albert Einstein’s, and I need to cover my tonsure on cold days, I have to wonder: Did Einstein wear hats?
 If so, what kind?
 And, what did he do about hat-hair?